thelukester92/nnlib/README.md

 	git clone https://github.com/thelukester92/nnlib.git
 	cd nnlib/src
-	sudo make install
+	make install

-After nnlib is installed, you can use it right away with `#include <nnlib.h>`.
 The default installation directory is `/usr/local/include`.
 For a different install directory, use `make install prefix=/path/to/dir`.

-You can run without acceleration by compiling normally.
-To accelerate with BLAS, you need to link BLAS and define `ACCELERATE_BLAS` when compiling.
-On Linux, you can link BLAS with the `-lopenblas` flag.
+To use nnlib in your code, `#include <nnlib.h>` and you're all set!
+You must compile with C++11 (`-std=c++11` in most compilers).
+To enable acceleration, add the `-DACCELERATE_BLAS` flag and either `-lopenblas` on Linux or `-framework Accelerate` on OS X.

-On OS X, you can link BLAS with the `-framework Accelerate` flag.
+> Note: If you're using gcc (instead of clang) on OS X, you may also need to use the `-flax-vector-conversions` flag.
-Finally, on any platform, include the `-DACCELERATE_BLAS` flag to enable BLAS.

-Make sure you use C++11 with the `-std=c++11` flag.
+Runtime checks can be optimized out with the `-DOPTIMIZE` flag.

-By default, code compiles in debug mode.
-To optimize debugging checks out, use `-O3 -DOPTIMIZE`.
+It is highly recommended that you do *not* use this flag until you are certain your code works.

 # Description

 ## Recurrent Neural networks

-Recurrent modules, such as `Recurrent`, `LSTM`, and `GRU`, process a single time step.
+Recurrent modules (`Recurrent` and `LSTM`) process a single time step.
 Without any extra work, you can feed in a sequence one at a time as to a regular network.
-For training, however, backpropagation requires you to keep track of the state at each time step.
+For training, however, backpropagation requires you to keep track of the state (retrieved using the `innerState` method) at each time step.
-As an alternative to backing up and restoring state using the `innerState` method, backpropagation through time has been abstracted away using the `Sequencer` module.
+As an alternative to backing up and restoring state yourself, backpropagation through time has been abstracted away using the `Sequencer` module.
-The `Sequencer` module accepts a module (i.e. a recurrent module) and a sequence length and can be trained on sequences of batches (`seqLen` by `batchSize` by `input/output` tensors).
+The `Sequencer` module accepts a module (i.e. a recurrent module or a module containing a recurrent module) and a sequence length.
+A `Sequencer` is be trained on sequences of batches (`seqLen x batchSize x input/output` tensors).
 `Sequencer` takes care of managing state for you, so that an RNN can be trained as follows:

 	Sequencer<> rnn(